 Effective handwashing is a vital strategy in the prevention of spreading many infectious diseases.
-Our Service will ensure signs and posters remind employees and visitors of the importance of handwashing to help stop the spread of COVID-19 and other infectious diseases.
+Our Service will ensure signs and posters remind employees and visitors of the importance of handwashing.

 All adults and children should wash their hands thoroughly with soap and water and/or alcohol-based sanitiser: